jvcarli/femder/README.md

 - Git
 - Python >= 3.9, < 3.12

-> [!NOTE]
-> If you're a beginner at programming we strongly recommend that you follow the conda installation guide below and download [Anaconda Distribution](https://www.anaconda.com/download) - it includes Python, [NumPy](https://github.com/numpy/numpy), many other commonly used packages
+**NOTE**: If you're a beginner at programming we strongly recommend that you follow the conda installation guide below and download [Anaconda Distribution](https://www.anaconda.com/download) - it includes Python, [NumPy](https://github.com/numpy/numpy), many other commonly used packages